Shin Megami Tensei: Liberation Dx2: Gameplay

 Dx2 is a role-playing video game, composed of several areas, featuring single-player and online player versus player modes, each one with a different style, from 2- and 3-dimensional dungeon crawling, quests to battle quests, championships and campaigns.
 The player creates a team of four demons that battle others, using magic spells and physical attacks.
 It features mechanics found in gacha games, but is based on the Shin Megami Tensei (SMT) series.
 Battles are turn based, and follows the "press turn" battle system founded in Shin Megami Tensei III: Nocturne.
-Under the press turn battle system party members can gain additional moves from exploiting enemy weaknesses.
+Under the press turn battle system, party members can gain additional moves from exploiting enemy weaknesses.

 Dx2 features over 250 demons.
 All of them can be recruited, summoned through gacha mechanics or fused through normal play, without microtransactions, and have a player rating system in place.

 Plot

 Dx2 follows the player, who becomes a member of the secret Liberators organisation, a group with members gaining the ability to control demon-like beings, based in Akihabara, Japan.
 Anyone with this power is known as a Devil Downloader (Dx2).
 Dx2s are split into two warring factions, the Liberators and the Acolytes.
 The Liberators are tasked with stopping the Acolytes, who are targeting civilian members of the public who have high empathy.
-Shin Megami Tensei: Liberation Dx2 follows several members of the Liberators, including schoolgirl "Templar Dragon" Rika Ryuzouji, professional media streamer "Megakin" Taro Fuse, boxer "Kangaroo Boxer" Jeng Yun Tsai, computing student "Chalk Eater" Shiang Sun, light novelist "Eileen" Ririn Ueda, idol "Shionyan" Shiori Koden, retired soldier "Meat Balloon" Gakuto Inoue and fung shui master Seiran Saikawa.
+Shin Megami Tensei: Liberation Dx2 follows several members of the Liberators, including schoolgirl Rika Ryuzouji/"Templar Dragon", professional online streamer Taro Fuse/"Megakin", boxer Jeng Yun Tsai/"Kangaroo Boxer", computing student Shiang Sun/"Chalk Eater", light novelist Ririn Ueda/"Eileen", idol Shiori Koden/"Shionyan", retired soldier Gakuto Inoue/"Meat Balloon", and Taoist researcher Seiran Saikawa.